Cray-HPE/docs-csm/operations/rack_resiliency/cray-rrs_Deployment.md

 - `init` containers:
     - `cray-rrs-check`: This checks if Rack Resiliency is enabled and if zones for Kubernetes and Ceph have been provisioned.
 It also ensures that the rollout restart of all the critical services is successfully completed.
-This container waits till all these conditions are met before exit.
+This container waits until all these conditions are met before it exits.
+       Until it exits, the RR services do not start.
     - `cray-rrs-init`: This validates the configuration parameters and initializes the environment required to begin the monitoring of critical services.
 - `cray-rrs-api`: This serves the endpoints for the RESTful APIs of RRS.
 - `cray-rrs-rms`: This is the core engine of the `cray-rrs` pod.
 This monitors the critical services and alerts the administrator when thresholds are not met.

-## `Kyverno` policy
+## Kyverno policy

-The RRS Helm chart also includes a `Kyverno` policy named `insert-labels-topology-constraints`.
+The RRS Helm chart also includes a Kyverno policy named `insert-labels-topology-constraints`.
 For more information, see [Kyverno Policy](Kyverno_Policy.md).